dblock/slack-google-bot/DEPLOYMENT.md

 #### GOOGLE_CSE_ID

-Optional Google Custom Search ID from https://cse.google.com/cse.
+Google Custom Search ID from https://cse.google.com/cse.
 When set the custom search engine will be used instead of Google Web Search.

 #### GIPHY_API_KEY